Holsworthy

 There are great places to visit near Holsworthy including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-Holsworthy has some unmissable historic buildings nearby like Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.
+The area around Holsworthy boasts some of the best historic buildings including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.

-Holsworthy's best nearby villages can be found at Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove.
+Don't miss Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove's villages if visiting the area around Holsworthy.

 Rivers and Streams to visit near Holsworthy include East Lyn River.

-There are a several good sssis in the area around Holsworthy like Dartmoor.
+There are a number of sssis near to Holsworthy including Dartmoor.

 Holsworthy is near some unmissable hiking areas like Dartmoor,

-Don't miss Berry Pomeroy Castle's ruins if visiting the area around Holsworthy.
+Don't miss Berry Pomeroy Castle's castles if visiting the area around Holsworthy.

 Holsworthy History